THINK big. KEEP IT simple.

 “As an active young man growing up in North Carolina, I experienced my fair share of pain.
-And unfortunately, whether it was from a serious sports-related injury or a more common and seemingly simple dental surgery, opioid-induced nausea and vomiting (OINV) has been a major obstacle in every single recovery.
+And unfortunately, whether it was from a serious sports-related injury or a more common and seemingly simple dental surgery, opioid-induced nausea and vomiting (OINV) had been a major obstacle in every single recovery.

 “But it wasn’t until I started working in the pharmaceutical industry selling pain medication to healthcare professionals on a daily basis that I fully realized the unmet need caused by OINV.
 As it turns out…there are millions of patients just like me.

 “I began thinking about the possible market for the drug that would become CL-108.
-I remembered my most-recent OINV nightmare after having my wisdom teeth removed, which was like every other previous experience.
-I was so incredibly nauseous from my opioid pain medication that I couldn’t even keep an anti-emetic down, so I knew the solution would have to be different than simply taking an anti-emetic with an opioid.
+I remembered my most recent OINV nightmare after having my wisdom teeth removed, which was like every other previous experience.
+I was so incredibly nauseous from my opioid pain medication that I couldn’t even keep an antiemetic down, so I knew the solution would have to be different than simply taking an antiemetic with an opioid.